SenseNet/sncom-resources/_drafts/2017-11-29-sn-frontend-releases-in-november.md

 ## sn-redux 3.4.0

 [sn-redux](https://github.com/SenseNet/sn-redux) always keeps an eye on [sn-client-js](https://github.com/SenseNet/sn-client-js), we're working mostly in paralell and this is how it happened this time.
-Learn how the new features was added and what and how you can achieve with them.
+Learn how the new features were added and what and how you can achieve with them.

 ### Upload

 There're three new actions to handle the upload related stuff.
 One for an upload request (can only handle one file at once), one for handling if a file was uploaded successfully and one for the upload failure.
 The upload functionality is implemented in the related reducers too, so if a new file was uploaded, its id is added to the ```ids``` array and the ```entities``` object will contain the new content.
-Of course there's a new [redux-observable](https://redux-observable.js.org/) epic handling the ajax request in the background, so to have the upload functionality you have to call the upload action simply:
+Of course there's a new [redux-observable](https://redux-observable.js.org/) epic handling the ajax request in the background, so to have the upload functionality you simply have to call the upload action:

 ```typescript
 Actions.UploadRequest(content, file)